 While the building has a striking exterior that is hard to miss, it pays to venture inside as well.
 For 5.00MK, you’ll find an elegantly painted interior and above it a splendid stained glass ceiling that you wouldn’t expect.

 And so closes our guide to exploring Sarajevo in 2 days.
 We do hope you now have a much better idea of how to go about sightseeing in Sarajevo and come away from your visit wondering why it took you so long to get there.
-For other destination ideas for Bosnia and Herzegovina, check out our itinerary to Mostar.
+For other destination ideas for Bosnia and Herzegovina, check out our guide to the best day trips from Sarajevo and our itinerary to Mostar.